RickGrimesCodes/VBA-Challenge/README.md

-# Hello UNCC Charlotte Data Analyst Bootcamp Gradders!
+# Hello UNCC Data Analyst Bootcamp Gradders!
 This is my module 2 project!

 No code was directly copied, however ussage of Microsoft Co-pilot was used to ask questions about proper syntax and errors, primarily through Greatest % Increase, Greatest % decrease, and Greatest total Volume.